 How long does an assessment take?

-An assessment can be performed as quickly as 10 business days - please contact our office for QEP availability.
-Terms and conditions apply.
+An assessment can be performed as quickly as 10 business days depending on the level of detail required.
+Please contact us for QEP availability.

 What kind of report do I get?